DamjamRyuryu/AR-indoor-navigation/README.md

 The `Previous-Version` branch serves as a backup for the first valid demo.

-# How the demo work
+# How the demo works
 * Open the demo with Unity (the editor version for the demo is `2022.3.5f1`).
 * Run the server `APP.py` in Assets/_OurAssets/server/
 * Press `Play` in the editor and start the demo.